Sizing Guide

 Example: If your circumference is 100mm, your diameter is 100 ÷ 3.14 = 31.8mm.
 Rounded up to 32mm

-Measuring the GLANS GRIP Diameter
+Measuring the Glans Ring Diameter

-This measurement ensures the glans grip ring holds securely without being too tight or too loose.
+This measurement ensures the glans ring holds securely without being too tight or too loose.
 There are limits to how big the glans ring can be in comparison to the shaft.
 The Glans Grip needs to be less than 82% of the shaft diameter

-Method 1: Using a Measuring Tape
+Method 2: Using a Measuring Tape (Not recommended)

 1. Locate the area directly behind the glans (where the shaft meets the head).